Internet of Things and the Cloud Ecosystem

 - High degree of scalability

-According to SoftBank, by 2025 about 1.0 trillion devices are expected to be connected over IoT.
+According to SoftBank, by 2025 about 1.0 trillion devices are expected to be connected over Internet of Things.
 The rapid development in the field of IoT technology and the fast-paced business environment has made IoT an inevitable choice for organizations.
 IoT is bridging the gap between physical systems and digital world, hence increasing productivity in both consumer and industrial environment.

 IoT service providers assist organizations to transform their infrastructure by providing IoT sensor nodes and IoT Gateway Devices, integrating the communication Frameworks and protocols and providing the Applications [Web/Cloud Applications and Client Applications], to bridge the legacy systems to the IoT infrastructure.
 IoT Service Providers identify congestions in the enterprise functioning and help the organization to achieve increased efficiency by enabling systematic and intelligent tracking, monitoring, communication and decision-making system.
 Mistral, as a technology service provider can help you realize your IoT strategy by providing IoT Device Designs and IoT Gateway Designs based on powerful processors from Intel, Texas Instruments, Qualcomm, NXP/Freescale and open source platforms.
 We can help you through IoT Protocol Development, Web/Cloud/PC Applications integrating with the legacy system to provide a seamless IoT enabled solution for enterprise and industrial automation.